 minimum 100 VDC test voltage for 1 continuous minute.

 Preparation for Shipment

 · Each unit shall be suitably prepared for the type and mode of shipment specified.
 Preparation for shipment shall be performed after all testing and inspection have been completed and the purchaser has released the equipment for shipment.
-The vendor shall provide the purchaser with the instructions necessary to preserve the integrity of the storage preparation after the equipment arrives at the job site and before start-up.
-One copy of the vendor’s standard installation instructions shall be packed and shipped with the equipment.g.
+The vendor shall provide the purchaser with the instructions necessary to preserve the integrity of the storage preparation after the equipment arrives at the job site and prepare the motor for start-up.
+One copy of the vendor’s standard installation instructions shall be packed and shipped with the equipment.
+NOTE If the motor is being delivered to an intermediate destination (e.g. prime equipment supplier for base mounting, pre-alignment or other fit up) additional information can be provided to communicate proper motor preservation.

 Exterior surfaces (except for machined surfaces or corrosion resistant material) shall be coated with the vendor’s standard paint.
 Exposed shafts and shaft couplings shall be wrapped with an easily removed waterproof coating or wrapping.
 Bearing assemblies shall be fully protected from the entry of moisture and dirt.
 Machined surfaces and exposed threads of soleplates and baseplates shall be suitably protected for shipping and storage.